 Modern Slavery and Human Trafficking Statement

-NYK has published its Modern Slavery and Human Trafficking Statement for fiscal 2015 in response to the UK Modern Slavery Act 2015.
+NYK has published its latest Modern Slavery and Human Trafficking Statement in response to the UK Modern Slavery Act 2015.

 Please see the below link for details.

 Nippon Yusen Kabushiki Kaisha Slavery and Human Trafficking Statement

 Nippon Yusen Kabushiki Kaisha (NYK Line) participated in the 2015 Human Rights Due Diligence Workshop organized by Caux Round Table Japan (CRT).
 CRT hosts this workshop as an activity that aims to assist companies at industry levels in identifying and assessing any actual or potentially adverse human rights impacts as defined by the United Nations Guiding Principles on Business and Human Rights.

 During this workshop, we had discussions with other logistics-related participants and identified and summarized critical human rights issues raised by NGOs/NPOs and human rights experts.

 2015 Business and Human Rights Conference in Tokyo